I believe high quality chocolate can only be made from high quality cocoa beans.

-My sourcing is directly from farmers in Dominican Republic, growing the most natural way, and respecting the biodiversity.
-The cocoa beans are sourced on a sailing route so the cacao can be shipped by sailboat over the Atlantic Ocean (read more here : fair transport).
+My sourcing is from 2 small farms in the Dominican Republic, growing cacao in the most natural way, and respecting the biodiversity.
+The cocoa beans are sourced on a sailing route so they can be shipped by sailboat over the Atlantic Ocean (read more here : fair transport).
 I am in contact with other amazing farmers around the world and hope to find the way to import in a sustainable way their cacao in order to diversify the range of chocolate I produce…

 When the cocoa beans arrive in my workshop, they have been already fermentated few days in wooden boxes, and then dried by sun.
 This fermentation process is very important, it’s when starts the flavoring process, and depending of this, chocolate will be totally different.
 I want to say THANK YOU to the farmers, because I believe they are responsible of most of the final product, my part of the process is nothing comparing to what they achieve!

-Those farms have fermenting and drying area, and they master those processes in order to produce high quality fine flavor cacao, which gives them the opportunity to add value to their beans.
+Those farmers have fermenting and drying area, which gives them the opportunity to add value to the beans.

-Unlike most farmers, those have the chance to have been introduced to the international chocolate world, which is very valuable for them : when they understand the global process of grading, trading and making chocolate, the farmers can understand what they have to do if they want to make higher quality, and increase the value of their product.
+Unlike most farmers, those have the chance to have been introduced to the international chocolate world, which is very valuable for them : when they understand the global process of grading, trading and making chocolate, they can understand what they have to do if they want to make higher quality, and increase the value of their product.
 This is definitly not a common practice in cocoa production, however it is the way to get greater returns on very hard work.

 Education part, and future for the children is very important.
 In many places, children are made slaves, and then trade as free workers to the farmers.
 This is a very common practice, specially in West Africa, from where comes most of the world cocoa production (70%).
 The danish journalist, Miki Mistrati, made 2 reports about this (Chokoladens Mørke Side, 2010 and Lyssky Chokolade, 2012).
 If you don’t know those movies, please have a look at them.